Mexico's Government Warns Its Citizens Of 'New Reality' In U.S.

 Her deportation is seen as a sign of President Trump's more aggressive deportation priorities compared with Barack Obama.
 The former president had prioritized the deportation of people who were convicted of crimes such as aggravated felonies, terrorism or activity in a criminal street gang.
 Immigration-related offenses were deemed lower priority.

 But Trump's executive order on immigration, issued on Jan.
-25, significantly broadens the government's deportation's priorities.
+25, significantly broadens the government's deportation priorities.
 It includes people in the U.S. illegally who "have been convicted of any criminal offense," "have been charged with any criminal offense," "have committed acts that constitute a chargeable criminal offense" or "are subject to a final order of removal," among other criteria.

 "So certainly the scope of the executive order, if interpreted broadly, would be large enough to encompass most if not all of the unauthorized population," Randy Capps of the nonprofit Migration Policy Institute tells NPR's Adrian Florido.